badd-labs/badd-labs/labs/B6/README.md

 # 4. deploy verifier.sol to blockchain (Bob), also sends proving.key to Alice

 # Alice
-# 5. execute the program where 337 is a and 113569 is b
+# 5. execute the program where 337 is X and 113569 is Y
 zokrates compute-witness -a 337 113569
 # 6. generate a proof of computation (using proving.key)
 zokrates generate-proof